 10.1 The quorum for Committee meetings shall be 5 members of the Committee.

-10.2 The quorum for Meetings shall be at least 10 Members.
+10.2 The quorum for General Meetings shall be at least 5 Members.

 10.3 If within half an hour after the time appointed for a Committee or General Meeting a quorum is not present, the meeting shall stand adjourned to a day, time and place determined by the Chairperson.
 If at the adjourned meeting a quorum is not present, the meeting shall be dissolved without further adjournments.
 No business shall be transacted at an adjourned meeting other than the business left unfinished at the original meeting.